 If you’re using the flow dimension for your balance sheet, you’re able to make balance sheet accounts children of cash flow accounts.
 These cash flow accounts need to have constraints defined only for their activity.

-- Being part of the data unit aggregation, calculation is “free”
+- Being part of the data unit aggregation, the calculation is “free”

 - Most balance sheets do not provide the detail to support this method, so additional rule creation is needed